-Before there was jazz or blues or gospel, there was Black folk music, the foundation of American music today.
+Before there was jazz or gospel, there was Black folk music, the foundation of American music today.

-Folk First: Black Roots Music is a show that celebrates early African American music – Spirituals, Work songs, Prison blues – and the often overlooked contributions of women to it.
-These are songs from a time when you had to make music to hear it.
+Folk First: Black Roots Music is a show that celebrates early African American music – Spirituals, Work songs, Blues including Prison Blues These are songs from a time when you had to make music to hear it.

 Work songs came from the fields or other team work.
 They were often group sings, to keep the rhythm or uplift the spirit in monotonous work.
 Later, they were the calls from the farmer who came to town every Thursday, to let you know what was on the wagon.
 Today, they are the patter of the young men selling candy on the NYC subway.